 Pelvic Floor Exercises During Pregnancy: The Kegels

 These are the best pelvic floor exercises during pregnancy!
 Kegel exercise is the most basic and classically practiced exercise maneuver in the pelvic floor exercises regimen.
 And it does not involve a single weight or a solitary complex twist, turn or stretch.
-The Kegel exercise, in point of fact, is the one of those few exercises you can perform sitting down, perfect for strength training while pregnant….
+The Kegel exercise, in point of fact, is one of those few exercises you can perform sitting down, perfect for strength training while pregnant…

 The goal and objective of the kegel exercise involves the contraction and relaxation of the pelvic floor muscles, toward the strengthening and repair of these same muscles.